 The Sanitas Health Forecast is conceived, produced and designed by the Zurich-based creative consultancy Branders.
 Branders leads an interdisciplinary editorial team consisting of 40 journalists, illustrators, photographers and artists, as well as the Wörterseh publishing house.

-Promoting health optimism
+Advertise the health optimism

 The Sanitas Health Forecast is published annually and is available for approximately CHF 18 at newsstands and bookstores and can be ordered online at Woerterseh.ch.